(888) 340-0089

 Introduction

 When you start a nonprofit, one of your first major steps is choosing a legal structure.
 Your structure affects how you govern your organization, how you limit risk, and what the IRS requires when you apply for 501(c)(3) tax-exempt status.
-Each structure comes with different state and IRS requirements, so understanding the basics makes your planning much easier.
+If you are comparing different nonprofit tax classifications, our guide, 501(c)(3) vs. 501(c)(4): What Is the Difference for Nonprofits? explains how these organizations operate under different IRS rules.

 Most nonprofits choose to form a nonprofit corporation because it provides legal protection and is recognized by the IRS as the standard structure for charitable organizations.
-Other structures exist, but they fit specific situations, short-term projects, or organizations with long-term assets.
+Other nonprofit structures exist, but they are typically used for specific situations, short-term initiatives, or organizations managing long-term assets.

-If you have not formed your nonprofit yet, begin with our guide: How to Form a Nonprofit Organization in 8 Steps.
+Because each option carries different state and federal requirements, understanding the types of nonprofit structures available can make the planning process much clearer.
+If you have not formed your nonprofit yet, start with our guide, How to Form a Nonprofit Organization in 8 Steps.
 Then use this overview to understand how each structure works and which one best fits your mission.

 The Five Main Nonprofit Structures